LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 });
 ```

-In the code above, we created a const email that returned an array containing the user email.
+In the code above, you've created a const email that returned an array containing the user email.
 To get the email specifically we created another variable `emailmain` which gets the value at a particular array position containing the user email.

-The `async` request block has now been modified to check if the user mail being used to log in is equivalent to a particular email which I declared.
-Alternatively, you can have your mails pulled from a database and assign the admin roles to the ones you want.
+The `async` request block has now been modified to check if the user email being used to log in is equivalent to a particular email which you've declared.
+Alternatively, you can have your emails pulled from a database and assign the admin roles to the ones you want.
 The else block assigns a client role to emails that do not meet the first criteria.
-When you create a new account with an email similar to what I have in the `if block`, that is: admin@gmail.com; when rerouted to the "/login" path you will discover that the role of admin was assigned while any other email will have the client role assigned upon login.
+When you create a new account with an email similar to what I have in the `if block`, that is admin@example.com; when rerouted to the `/login` path you'll discover that the role of admin was assigned while any other email will have the client role assigned upon login.
 The return statement returns the user id of the logged-in user, the email, and then the role in a JSON format.
-The output would be similar to the image below:
+The output would be similar to the following:

 ![output on login route](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627306768831_Screenshot+114.png)

 ## Conclusion
+This tutorial covered:

-In this tutorial, we covered setting up LoginRadius with ReactJS and using it to authenticate users and assign specific roles with different privileges to them.
+- Setting up LoginRadius with a React app
+- Using the setup to authenticate users and assigning specific roles with different privileges

 These privileges can be used to give users certain permissions as to what they can do on your website.
-We started by introducing LoginRadius, its uses, and its benefits.
-We then used it to authenticate users and perform role assignments in our React application.

-LoginRadius is a great tool that is easy to implement if you are looking to add authentication within your application.
+LoginRadius is a great tool and is easy to implement if you're looking to add authentication in your application.

-A working version of the code used in this article can be found on Github at: [LoginRadius github repo](https://github.com/Victory-ET/LoginRadius).
+A working version of the code used in this tutorial is available [on Github](https://github.com/Victory-ET/LoginRadius).